halcy/Mastodon.py/docs/index.rst

 `MastodonRatelimitError` is raised when you hit an API rate limit.
 You should try again after a while (see the rate limiting section above).

+`MastodonServerError` is raised when the server throws an internal error, likely due to server misconfiguration.

 `MastodonVersionError` is raised when a version check for an API call fails.